pbyrne84/pbyrne84.github.io/HowTheOrganisationOfThingsInScopeAffectsOurAbilityToDeliver.md

 needed function calls got harder as things get lost in noise.
 The need to heavily memorize starts to seep in and the person with the best memory tends to be able to perform the best.

-Though move that person to a different environment, they will be nerfed until they get to that point again.
+Move that person to a different environment, they will be nerfed until they get to that point again.
-This affects the ability to move people between projects and time needed to get new people productive.
+This affects the ability to move people between projects and the time needed to get new people productive.
 In fact, productive can get to the point no-one really is that productive.
-Why some people like green field projects, though it would be better for them to learn how not to get to that point so the new projects don't end up the same.
+This is why some people like green field projects, though it would be better for them to learn how not to get to that point else new projects don't end up the same.
+We learn from experience.

 OO is about real world modelling, though it can fail when getting exotic with inheritance.
 The classic problems such as say modelling birds.
 We have a fly() on the base Bird interface, and then we get to penguins.
 We now have hit concepts like FlyingBird, SwimmingOnlyBird and FlyingSwimmingBird.